Afonso Gonçalves Baldaia: Later years: Porto, Azores

 After Baldaia returned to Portugal, little more is heard of him.
 We know that at Prince Henry's request, Baldaia was appointed by King Edward of Portugal with the post of almoxarife (customs collector) in the city of Porto.
 We have confirmation of his continuing to hold that position as late as October 13, 1442.
 We hear of his successor in that position only in 1451.

 It is usually assumed that Afonso Gonçalves Baldaia, the Henrican explorer, is one and the same person as Afonso Gonçalves de Antona Baldaia, an Azorean colonist, although there are no documents confirming that.
 The latter Baldaia emerged around 1450 in connection with the Flemish colonist Jacob of Bruges, who induced the recently widowed Baldaia to move to the Azores islands, as one of the initial settlers of Terceira Island.
 Baldaia erected a residence and chapel in Angra do Heroísmo.
 In 1474, Baldaia retired to Villa da Praia, and donated his Angra lands to the Franciscan Order.
-His manor house would serve as a Franciscan chapter house and later a lyceum, while his chapel would be enlargened to become the church of Nossa Senhora da Guia.
+His manor house would serve as a Franciscan chapter house and later a lyceum, while his chapel would be enlarged to become the church of Nossa Senhora da Guia.
 Baldaia the colonist died in 1481.
 Baldaia's descendants would continue as prominent figures in Azorean society.

 Afonso Gonçalves Baldaia is one of the navigators depicted in the 1960 Padrão dos Descobrimentos (Monument to the Portuguese Discoveries) in Lisbon.